mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 differences in law level then sometimes the Startown has a special set of laws in place within its limits.
-The groundside part of a starport or spaceport is termed the ‘Downport’.
+The groundside part of a starport or spaceport is termed the 'Downport'.
 There may also be an orbital component termed the Highport.
 In some cases this is big enough to be a city in space, in which case there may be no need to go groundside at all if business can be conducted in orbit.